rand3289/OutNet/readme.md

 * Another significant service is a public key rating system.
 N3+1Rate rating service lays at the center of trust in a distrubuted system.
 You should be able to rate your interactions with owners of a public key.
 Intention of this service is different than the "Web of trust" (https://en.wikipedia.org/wiki/Web_of_trust).
 In N3+1 the key comes first and the name is secondary.
 The name is not important unless verified through personal communication.
 The rating does not state if you know the entity or entity's name in real life.
 It rates a specific type of transaction/interaction you had.
 For example an instance of a running N3+1 service can be rated.
 An internet purchase of an item description signed by a key can be rated.
 A software/release signed by a key can be rated.
 Securyty (virus/trojan free) of the content can be ensured by the rating service.
 Software or content releases have to be signed by a private key of the author.
 Authors's public keys in turn will be rated by users.
 The way you trust in Microsoft, Google or Apple's content distribution system, individual authors have to earn your thrust in their public keys.
 Rating should always contain a subject as described in N3+1Exchange since an owner of a key can provide multiple services.
 For example sell items or services and at the same time distribute free software.
 His web store should not be rated highly just because he makes great freeware video games.

 * N3+1Search service is used to index information (keys, subjects, content, file hashes) distributed by local services and EXCHANGE it with other search services or local distributed services.
+You control what gets indexed.

 * Authentication service is needed to enable seamless authentication on any conventional (server based) internet resource using your public/private key pair.
 Similar to authentication via amazon/google/yahoo/facebook.